SeoulSKY/GoChat/README.md

 ## Architecture
 ![architecture](https://user-images.githubusercontent.com/48105703/147528514-619615f9-378a-4174-ab1a-ef13129e3631.png)

 `Go` server and `React` server communicate via WebSocket.
-In addition, `Go` server provides an endpoint to get all existing chats in the database.
+In addition, `Go` server provides a REST API to get all existing chats in the database.

 ## Notes
 This application uses cookies to distinguish different users.
 To try this application using multiple users, please use multiple browsers.